HandMap/HandMap.github.io/_posts/2016-09-27-opencv3-install-on-macos-sierra.markdown

 ## Solution
 ---

 So the solution has already been implemented for the OpenCV upstream HEAD branch however the changes haven't quite been merged with the standard repo that brew/science uses to install and build OpenCV.
-This can be fixed by installing openCV3 with the following arguments
+This can be fixed by installing OpenCV with the following arguments

 ```bash
 brew tap homebrew/science
 brew install opencv3 --HEAD --with-contrib --with-python3 --with-java
 ```

-You can omit the `--with-python3` and `--with-java` off the end if you don't want it installed for python3 or java, however there's no harm having it built.
-You might just want to make sure you've got your python path registered with homebrew.
+You can omit the `--with-python3` and `--with-java` off the end if you don't want it installed for Python3.x or java, however there's no harm having it built.
+You might just want to make sure you've got your Python path registered with Homebrew.

 Below is a list of other arguements that are available if you see fit: